 Everything You Need to Know to Resign From Your Job

-Turning in your resignation isn't always easy, even if you hate your job or boss or can't wait to start a new position.
+Quitting isn't always easy, even if you hate your job or boss or can't wait to start a new position.
 Even if you are about to be fired, it can be difficult to resign tactfully.
-If you are considering resigning from a job, here are some important points to think through before you turn in your resignation.
+If you are thinking about leaving your job, here are some important points to think through before you turn in your resignation.

 Watch Now: 7 Tips for Quitting Your Job